eastmarch/ff2mpv/README.md

 ## Usage

-**REQUIREMENTS**: No external helper is needed.
-Except for *[youtube-dl](https://github.com/rg3/youtube-dl)* being on the same folder as mpv.
+**REQUIREMENTS**: *[youtube-dl](https://github.com/rg3/youtube-dl)* needs to be on the same folder as mpv.

-1. Add YTB protocol to the registry (*add-ytb-protocol.reg*).
-It will redirect the URL to MPV.
-Full path to the MPV executable must be replaced in the ".reg" file to reflect your installation.
+1. Change the path to the MPV executable in *add-ytb-protocol.reg* to reflect your installation.
+Then add YTB protocol to the registry.

 2. Copy the "portable_config' folder the same place where MPV is.
-It contains a lua script that makes MPV handle the YTB protocol and extract the URL.
+It contains a lua script that makes MPV handle URL's prefixed with "ytb://".

-PS: same reg file and lua script can be used with the Chrome extension "web2mpv".
+PS: same registry changes and lua script can be used with the Chrome extension "web2mpv".

 ## License